Joni32do/NumSim/openFOAM/README.md

 If using the IPVS cluster, simply run `./run_parallel.sh`.
 Otherwise run the following commands:
 1. `blockMesh`
 2. `decomposePar` (only for parallel computation)
-3. `srun -n 6 icoFoam -parallel` for parallel computation or `icoFoam`for sequential computing
+3. `srun -n 6 icoFoam -parallel` for parallel computation or `icoFoam`for sequential computation
 4. `reconstructPar` (only for parallel computation)

 #### Results for $t=2$